-With the fourth Broadway revival of Hello, Dolly! currently on the boards and the fourth and fifth revivals of My Fair Lady and Carousel opening later this season, we decided to take a look at which musicals have graced Broadway marquees the most.
+With the fifth Broadway revival of Oklahoma! currently on the boards and the fifth revival of West Side Story opening later this season, we decided to take a look at which musicals have graced Broadway marquees the most.

 A few caveats: If we looked at all of Broadway history, the list would be overwhelmingly dominated by the works of Gilbert and Sullivan, many of which enjoyed multiple simultaneous productions during early Broadway history when copyright law didn’t exist and “bootleg” productions were rampant.
 As a result, we started our list with the show that, to many, created modern musical theatre: Show Boat.
 Only shows that premiered on or after December 27, 1927—the date Show Boat opened on Broadway—were considered for this list.

 Also important to realize is that throughout the 1950s, City Center (now home to the Encores! concert series) presented a number of brief summer revivals of popular musicals, which, while not major revivals, were considered Broadway productions nonetheless.
 Those productions are included in this list.

 Without further ado, here are the most-revived musicals in Broadway history in the last 90 years:

 Musicals with four Broadway revivals, in alphabetical order: